trixi-framework/Trixi.jl/docs/src/github-git.md

 ### Create a branch and *immediately* create a pull request
-All feature development, bug fixes etc. should be developed in a branch and not directly on `master`.
+All feature development, bug fixes etc. should be developed in a branch and not directly on `main`.
 If you do not have write access to the main repository on GitHub, first create a fork of the Trixi.jl repository and clone the fork to your machine.
 Then, create a branch locally by executing `git checkout -b yourbranch`, push it to the repository, and create a pull request (PR).